Compare Business Insurance in New Zealand

 Business interruption insurance covers lost income and continuing expenses if your business can't operate due to insured events like fire, flood, earthquake, or other disasters.
 It pays for lost profits during the interruption period, ongoing expenses like rent, wages, and loan payments, and costs to resume operations including temporary premises.

-This coverage is crucial because even if property insurance rebuilds your premises, you still lose income during closure (often 3-12 months).
-Business interruption insurance typically covers 12-24 months of lost income.
-Premiums are based on your annual turnover and typically cost 1-3% of your insured gross profit.
+This coverage is crucial because even if property insurance rebuilds your premises, you still lose income during closure (often several months).
+Business interruption insurance typically covers a defined indemnity period of 12 to 24 months of lost income.
+Premiums are based on your annual turnover and the insured gross profit — confirm with the insurer.

 Statutory Liability Insurance